How to make your own port screens and save 100’s of dollars!

 Step 5: Use the first foam piece as a template for the second foam piece

 Draw a line using the first foam piece as a template.
-Make sure to take your time on this – the foam will move around.
+Take your time on this – the foam will move around.
 You want both foam pieces to match as best as possible.
 Cut out the second foam piece.

 Step 6: Cut out a piece of screen

-Tip: I suggest you cut out a piece of screen that’s larger than the foam pieces.
-When I first tried making a screen I cut the screen using the template.
+Tip: I suggest you cut out a piece of screen larger than the foam pieces.
+When I first tried making a screen, I cut it using the template.
 When I laid the screen on the glue it didn’t match correctly, I couldn’t move it easily and I managed to get glue all over the port screen!

 Step 7: Glue both foam pieces to the screen

-Before gluing make sure everything lines up.
-Glue the bottom foam, place the screen on top and then glue the top foam and make a sandwich.
+Before gluing, make sure everything lines up.
+Glue the bottom foam, place the screen on top, glue the top foam, and make a sandwich.

-Place a heavy book over the screen and allow to dry.
-Once dried, cut the excess screen away and discard.
+Place a heavy book over the screen and allow it to dry.
+Once dry, cut the excess screen away and discard it.

 Step 8: Fit screen to port window

 Once the screen is dry, fit it into the window.
-If it doesn’t fit well and/or bubbles towards you, you might need to trip the sides down.
+If it doesn’t fit well and bubbles towards you, you might need to strip the sides down.
 Cut tiny pieces away until the screen fits snuggly.

-If you have any questions, comments or suggestions please leave a comment below 🙂
+If you have any questions, comments or suggestions about port screens, please leave a comment below 🙂

 Other Articles & Videos of Interest?